iadityatharu/Learn-PostgreSQL/intro.md

 Now execute query once . after executing the query we can call the procedure any time like a function.
 for calling  :
 CALL update_emp_salary(1,10000);
+# User defined function:
+User defined function is a function that is created by the user to perform a specific task.
+Custom function created by the user to perform specific operations and return a value.

+syntax:
+CREATE OR REPALCE FUNCTION function_name(parameters)
+RETURNS return_type as $$
+BEGIN
+//BODY OF FUNCTION
+return some_value
+END;
+$$ LANGUAGE PLPGSQL;